jonahroth/EECS390Server/README.md

 - To test locally: Make HTTP requests to `127.0.0.1:4567`

 # What each path does
+[Out of date - see the google doc for current info.
+To be updated in an upcoming commit.]

 **Paths that return HTML**
 Path | Function